Poisson manifolds of strong compact type over 2-tori: Introduction

-This note is organised as follows.
-First, we give a general method of constructing regular PMSCTs, after which we will recall the relevant results on K3 surfaces allowing us to apply our general method to obtain the examples.
-They are all fibrations whose typical fibre is the smooth manifold underlying a K3 surface, and these fibres will also be the symplectic leaves.
-We will first recall the example that has leaf space the circle with its standard integral affine structre; this is the original example from \cite{2013arXiv1312.7267M}.
-Next, we modify this construction to obtain a PMSCT with leaf space the 2-torus with again its standard integral affine structure; this example was also known to the authors of \cite{pmct1} and \cite{pmct2}.
-Finally, we will give the examples for the non-standard integral affine 2-tori.
+This paper is organised as follows.
+In Section \ref{sec:gen}, we provide some background on PMCTs and we recall the general method of constructing regular PMSCTs from \cite{pmct2}.
+In Section \ref{sec:k3} we recall the relevant results on K3 surfaces that are needed for our construction.
+The resulting examples of PMSCTs have symplectic foliation a fibration over $S^1$ or $\T^2$ with typical fibre the smooth manifold underlying a K3 surface.
+The symplectic structures on the fibres vary in a controlled fashion which ensures that the Weinstein groupoid is a compact symplectic groupoid.
+Finally, Section \ref{sec:ex} is dedicated to the actual constructions, which includes some lengthy computations.
+We treat the circle case first and this includes the original example from \cite{2013arXiv1312.7267M}.
+Lastly, we construct the PMSCTs with leaf space the strongly integral affine 2-tori.

 \begin{ack} I would like to thank Marius Crainic for his help as supervisor of my master thesis, when I first worked on this topic.
 I would also like to thank David Mart\'{i}nez Torres for a fruitful discussion regarding his paper that this work is based on.
 Finally, I would like to thank my PhD advisor Rui Loja Fernandes for his feedback during the writing of this paper. \end{ack}